wufoo/docs/source/includes/_forms.md

 Email - A list of the email addresses that are set to receive Notification emails in the Notification Settings

-IsPublic - Indicates whether or not the "Public" option is enabled, allowing anyone with the link to access the form Possible values are: 1 = true, 0 = false
+IsPublic - Indicates whether or not the "Public" option is enabled, allowing anyone with the link to access the form.
+Possible values are: 1 = true, 0 = false

 Language - Indicates the language set for this account in the Form Settings